Mohak-2007/pythonproject/README.md

 2. Checks whether the number is even or odd using an if-else statement.
 3. Displays the result accordingly.

-Sum of Integers from 1 to 50 Using a Loop
+Sum of Integers from 1 to 50

 1. Uses a for loop to iterate over numbers from 1 to 50.
 2. Calculates the sum of all integers in this range.